grabinskij/front-ecommerce/README.md

 ## 🔥 How to Run Locally

-To run the frontend part of Children's World locally, follow these steps:
+To run the project locally, follow these steps:

 1. **Clone this repository**:
    ```bash